pudjamansyurin/gen-core/README.md

 - [ ] GPS: Give jumper for serial to MCU
 - [ ] GPS: Give jumper for V_BCKP, it can use VDD / VCC
 - [ ] GPS: Give jumper for GPS_IDD, it can use B+ or 5V from usb2serial
+- [ ] Finger: Change Q6 from NPN to PNP

 ## RF PCB Guidelines :